 Submit a completed Enrollment Application to enroll for classes and provide proof of your identity.
 This can be done by supplying any of the following:

 Please note that if you do not have any of the above, there might still be alternate forms of identification you can use complete the application process.
 Consider reaching out to the campus you plan to attend and asking them for more information.

 Applicants must provide proof of high school graduation or GED certificate.
 If you do not have a GED or a high school diploma, you may still be able to complete the application process.
 Reach out to the campus where you hope to study and talk to them about your options.
-In general, you must be able to demonstrate essential math and literacy requirements if you do not have a GED or high school diploma.
-This is done through the school’s basic math aptitude assessment as well as a reading assessment to ensure you are able to read and write the English language.

 The above conditions might prevent a graduate from obtaining employment and therefore might be barriers to admission to our heavy equipment training schools.
 Admission may still be granted to applicants who do not meet the HEC’s requirements if the applicant can provide substantial evidence that employment opportunities exist regardless of the above admissions requirements.
 The individual college will make this determination on a case-by-case basis.